 Excerpted from “You Ought to Live for the Truth Since You Believe in God” in The Word Appears in the Flesh

-6. Now, people have all seen that someone who serves God should not only know how to suffer for His sake, but even more, they should understand that believing in God is for the sake of seeking to love Him.
-God’s use of you isn’t just to refine you or have you suffer, but it is to have you know His actions, know the true significance of human life, and particularly to have you know that serving God is not an easy task.
-Experiencing God’s work is not about enjoying grace, but more about suffering because of your love for Him.
-Since you enjoy God’s grace, you must also enjoy His chastisement—you must experience all of these things.
-You can experience God’s enlightenment in you, and you can also experience Him dealing with you and His judgment.
-That way, you experience all sides.
-God has done judgment work on you, and He has also done chastisement work on you.
-God’s word has dealt with you, but it has also enlightened you, illuminated you.
-When you want to run away, God’s hand still tugs at you.
-All of this work is to let you know that everything about man is at the mercy of God.
-You may think believing in God is about suffering, or doing many things for Him, or for the peace of your flesh, or for everything to go well for you, for everything to be comfortable—but none of these are purposes people should have for believing in God.
-If that is what you believe, then your perspective is incorrect and you simply cannot be perfected.
+415. Someone who serves God should not only know how to suffer for Him; more than that, they should understand that the purpose of believing in God is to pursue a love of God.
+God makes use of you not just to refine you or for the sake of making you suffer, but rather He makes use of you so that you may know His actions, know the true significance of human life, and in particular, so that you may know that serving God is not an easy task.
+Experiencing God’s work is not about enjoying grace, but rather about suffering for your love of Him.
+Since you enjoy God’s grace, you must also enjoy His chastisement; you must experience all of this.
+You can experience God’s enlightenment in you, and you can also experience how He deals with you and judges you.
+In this way, your experience will be comprehensive.
+God has carried out His work of judgment and chastisement upon you.
+God’s word has dealt with you, but not only that; it has also enlightened and illuminated you.
+When you are negative and weak, God worries for you.
+All of this work is to let you know that everything about man is within God’s orchestrations.
+You may think that believing in God is about suffering, or doing all manner of things for Him; you might think that the purpose of believing in God is so that your flesh may be at peace, or so that everything in your life runs smoothly, or so that you may be comfortable and at ease in all things.
+However, none of these are purposes that people should attach to their belief in God.
+If you believe for these purposes, then your perspective is incorrect, and it is simply impossible for you to be perfected.
 God’s actions, God’s righteous disposition, His wisdom, His words, and His wondrousness and unfathomableness are all things people ought to understand.
-Use this understanding to get rid of the personal requests as well as the individual hopes and notions in your heart.
-Only by eliminating these can you meet the conditions demanded by God.
-Only through this can you have life and satisfy God.
-Believing in God is for the sake of satisfying Him and for living out the disposition He requires, so that His actions and glory may be manifested through this group of unworthy people.
-That is the correct perspective for believing in God, and also the goal you should seek.
-You should have the right viewpoint of believing in God and seek to obtain God’s words.
-You need to eat and drink God’s words, and be able to live out the truth, and especially see His practical deeds, see His wonderful deeds throughout the entire universe, as well as the practical work He does in the flesh.
-Through their actual experiences, people can appreciate just how God does His work on them and what His will is toward them.
-All of this is to eliminate their corrupt satanic disposition.
-Rid yourself of the unclean and unrighteous inside of you, strip away your wrong intentions, and you can develop true faith in God.
-Only by having true faith can you truly love God.
+Having this understanding, you should use it to rid your heart of all personal demands, hopes, and notions.
+Only by eliminating these things can you meet the conditions demanded by God, and it is only by doing this that you can have life and satisfy God.
+The purpose of believing in God is to satisfy Him and to live out the disposition He requires, so that His actions and glory may be manifested through this group of unworthy people.
+This is the correct perspective for believing in God, and this is also the goal that you should seek.
+You should have the right viewpoint about believing in God and you should seek to obtain God’s words.
+You need to eat and drink God’s words and you must be able to live out the truth, and in particular you must be able to see His practical deeds, His wonderful deeds throughout the entire universe, as well as the practical work He does in the flesh.
+People can, through their practical experiences, appreciate just how God does His work on them and what His will is toward them.
+The purpose of all of this is to eliminate people’s corrupt satanic disposition.
+Having cast out all the uncleanliness and unrighteousness inside you, and having cast off your wrong intentions, and having developed true faith in God—only with true faith can you truly love God.
 You can only genuinely love God on the foundation of your belief in Him.
-Can you achieve loving God without believing in Him?
+Can you achieve love for God without believing in Him?
 Since you believe in God, you cannot be muddle-headed about it.
-Some people become full of vigor as soon as they see that faith in God will bring them blessings, but lose all energy as soon as they see they have to suffer refinements.
+Some people become full of vigor as soon as they see that faith in God will bring them blessings, but then lose all energy as soon as they see that they have to suffer refinements.
 Is that believing in God?
 Ultimately, you must achieve complete and utter obedience before God in your faith.
-You believe in God but still have demands of Him, have many religious notions you cannot put down, personal interests you cannot let go of, and still seek blessings of the flesh and want God to rescue your flesh, to save your soul—these are all expressions of people with the wrong perspective.
-Even though people with religious beliefs have faith in God, they don’t seek dispositional change, don’t pursue knowledge of God, and only seek the interests of their flesh.
-Many among you have faiths that belong in the category of religious convictions.
-That is not true faith in God.
-To believe in God people must possess a heart to suffer for Him and the will to give themselves up.
-Unless they meet these two conditions it does not count as faith in God, and they will not be able to achieve dispositional change.
+You believe in God but still have demands of Him, have many religious notions you cannot put down, personal interests you cannot let go of, and still you seek blessings of the flesh and want God to rescue your flesh, to save your soul—these are all behaviors of people who have the wrong perspective.
+Even though people with religious beliefs have faith in God, they do not seek to change their dispositions and do not pursue knowledge of God, but rather seek only the interests of their flesh.
+Many among you have faiths that belong in the category of religious convictions; this is not true faith in God.
+To believe in God, people must possess a heart that is prepared to suffer for Him and the will to give themselves up.
+Unless people meet these two conditions, their faith in God is not valid, and they will not be able to achieve change in their disposition.
 Only people who genuinely pursue the truth, seek knowledge of God, and pursue life are those who truly believe in God.

 Excerpted from “Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh